-You would NOT use Class 14 if you were registering:
+You would not use Class 14 if you were registering:

-Why use the class system?
-Trademark registration is based on a class system.
-For each class of goods or services that you register, you must pay a separate registration fee.
-So if you apply for a trademark for posters (Class 16) and shirts (Class 25), you must pay two fees.
-You must indicate the correct class at the time you are registering a trademark.
-If you list the incorrect class, you must start the application process over.
 Your registrations are restricted to those classes that encompass the goods or services you are already offering (as shown by the specimens you submit) or that you plan to offer (if you are registering on an intent-to-use basis).
-You may also need information about the class number in order to narrow a search of the USPTO’s trademark database.
+You may also need information about the class number in order to narrow a search of the PTO trademark database.

 If the mark is used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.

 In most cases, where the trademark is applied to the goods or the containers for the goods in Class 14 by means of labels, a label is an acceptable specimen.
 Shipping or mailing labels may be accepted if they are affixed to the goods or to the containers for the goods and if proper trademark usage is shown.
 They are not acceptable if the mark as shown is merely used as a trade name and not as a trademark.
 An example of this is the use of the term solely as a return address.